AntonioFasano/BloomR/README.md

 __Decoupling the Model Development and Production__

+_Not available in this release_
-You can run BloomR alone (without a Bloomberg terminal) in _simulated mode_.
-In this way you might design your models and tests with artificial data and, when you think you ready  for production, you plug it into a Bloomberg terminal and test your models with actual data.
+You can run BloomR alone (without a Bloomberg or Eikon terminal) in _simulated mode_.
+In this way you might design your models and tests with artificial data and, when you think you ready  for production, you plug it into a Bloomberg or Eikon terminal and test your models with actual data.

 __Reproducible Research__